unfoldingWord-dev/translationStudio-Info/docs/dFootnotes.rst

 1)	Copy the footnote.

-    *	Click the footnote icon to open it (for example, in 1 Cor.
+    *	In the source text, click the footnote icon to open it (for example, in 1 Cor.
 10:28)

     * Highlight the text of the footnote.